Linfeng0727/Machine_Learning_News_Classification/README.md

 3. Commerce
 4. Science&Technology

-More detail would be available in kaggle: https://www.kaggle.com/c/hw2-ycbs-273-intro-to-prac-ml/overview
+If you want to work on this, the data and more detail would be available in kaggle: https://www.kaggle.com/c/hw2-ycbs-273-intro-to-prac-ml/overview

 ## Acknowledge
 Before starting, I would like to thank my lecturer Arbaaz Khan for his patience and guidance.
 It was because of you that I was exposed to the wide world of Machine Learning.